Olm Conservation Project (Proteus anguinus) |

 Summary:

-The Olm Protection Project (Proteus anguinus) began in 2012 to investigate the species’ biology, breeding, and health while also protecting its habitat.
-Through collaboration among various institutions, the project includes rescuing individuals from flooded areas, establishing protective measures in habitats, and raising public awareness about the conservation of this unique species.
-These efforts are expected to contribute to an effective management and protection plan for the olm in Croatia.
+The Olm Protection Project (Proteus anguinus) was launched in 2012 to investigate the species’ biology, breeding, and health while also protecting its habitat.
+In collaboration with various institutions the project focuses on rescuing individuals from flooded areas, implementing protective habitat measures, and increasing public awareness about the importance of conserving this rare and unique species.
+These efforts aim to support the development of an effective management and protection strategy for the olm in Croatia.